Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra methods

-- `.horizontal(horizontalSUpport: Consumer<HorizontalSupportBlockBuilder>)`{: .language-javascript }: Allows for editing of the properties of the horizontal block
+- `.horizontal(horizontalSupport: Consumer<HorizontalSupportBlockBuilder>)`{: .language-javascript }: Allows for editing of the properties of the horizontal block
     - The consumer has the same methods as the default block builder and one additional one:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
 - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)